tansengming/tansengming.github.com/software/_posts/2017-07-25-it-is-never-too-late-to-upgrade-to-rails-4.md

 [Evercondo](http://app.evercondo.com) was upgraded to Rails 4 and we thought we would celebrate by writing about it.
 The upgrade started over 2 years ago and we ended up making a big push to finish it over the summer.
 We mostly did it because Rails 3 stopped receiving security updates.
 But I like to tell the new developers that we did it so that they don’t have to look at Rails 3 ActiveRecord queries anymore.

 We like the new shiny!
-Deploys are a lot faster and it's good to know that we're not using outdated software.
-Our only regrets were that we didn’t upgrade sooner and that we didn’t do much about test coverage before this.
+Deploys are faster and it's good to know that we are not using outdated software.
+Our only regrets were that we didn't upgrade sooner and that we didn’t do much about test coverage before this.

 ## Context